fossasia/eventyay-tickets/doc/developer/plugins/general.rst

 ============

-This page lists some general signals and hooks which do not belong to a specific type of plugin but might come in handy for various plugins.
+This page lists some general signals and hooks which do not belong to a specific plugin but might come in handy for all sorts of plugin.

 Core
 ----